 2. Gypsum for Clay Soil

 If you have heavy clay soil in your yard or garden, gypsum is your best bet.
 It breaks down clay by making it crumbly.
-Gypsum also reduces salt level and enhances the soil with calcium.
+Gypsum also reduces salt levels and enhances the soil with calcium.

 However, the effect of the gypsum only lasts for some months.
-Meaning you have to repeat the process again or your soil will face clogging issues all over.
+Meaning you have to repeat the process or your soil will face clogging issues all over.
 Another downside to this method is it takes several months to break down the soil and make it workable.

 Regardless, this is still an effective and often preferred method to improve clay soil and its draining qualities.